J-DubApps/EndpointPilot/README.md

 </center>

-PS-MANAGE is a PowerShell User Profile Configuration Script for Windows endpoints + optimization for Remote Work scenarios.
+PS-MANAGE is a PowerShell User Profile Configuration Script for Windows endpoints, with optimization for Remote Work scenarios.

 PS-MANAGE addresses the following Endpoint Configuration scenarios: